 In taking this course, students will have the opportunity to gain skills in a wide range of curriculum areas and work experience placements.
 The course offers a very 'hands on' approach to learning, allowing students to develop many transferable skills to their chosen post 16 destination.
-WHEN and HOW am I assessed?

 Teachers will select challenges from the CoPE levels 1 and 2 student book.
-The challenges are split into 12 modules: Communication, citizenship and community, sport and leisure, independent living, the environment, work experience, health and fitness, enterprise, science and technology, international links, expressive art, beliefs and values.
+The challenges are split into 12 modules:

+Communication, citizenship and community, sport and leisure, independent living, the environment, work experience, health and fitness, enterprise, science and technology, international links, expressive art, beliefs and values.

 Students will be required to build a portfolio of evidence as they complete the challenges.
-The skills that will be developed are: - Working with others in different environments - Improving personal learning and knowledge - Planning and completing research - Communicating using different forms, e.g. discussion, email, letter - Planning and presenting work WHERE could this subject take me in the future?
+The skills that will be developed are:

+- Working with others in different environments

+- Improving personal learning and knowledge

+- Planning and completing research

+- Communicating using different forms, e.g. discussion, email, letter

+- Planning and presenting work

 This subject provides an excellent foundation into the world of working or into the student's chosen pathway at college.
 Regular work experience at local businesses and the wide range of activities undertaken as part of the qualification will ensure that students are confident about their future career choice.

-CoPE level 3 is available as a post 16 qualification WHO do I need to speak to for more information?
+CoPE level 3 is available as a post 16 qualification

 Mrs Griffiths will speak to you about your suitability for this option choice.

 "CoPE allows young people to be recognised and rewarded for their individual talents.
 It teaches important life skills, including teamwork and self confidence.
 Students develop the skills employers are looking for."

-Mrs E Griffiths ASDAN Co-ordinator www.asdan.org.uk What happens next?
+Mrs E Griffiths ASDAN Co-ordinator

+www.asdan.org.uk

+What happens next?

-1. Individual student interviews Following the KS4 information evening on Thursday 16th January 2020, every student will have an options meeting with a member of the Senior Leadership Team or Head of Year to discuss possible choices.
-2. Taster Day On Friday 14th February 2020, every student will have the chance to have a 'taster' lesson in the GCSE subjects they are considering.
-3. Parents' Consultation Evening At the parents' consultation evening on Thursday 6th February 2020, appointments can be made with subject teachers for students and their parents to discuss suitability for GCSE options as well as progress in general.
+Individual student interviews

+Following the virtual KS4 information evening on Thursday 14th January 2021, every student will have an options meeting (via Microsoft Teams) with a member of the Senior Leadership Team or Head of Year to discuss possible choices.

+2. Parents' Consultation Evening

+At the virtual parents' consultation evening on Thursday 4th February 2021, appointments can be made with subject teachers for students and their parents to discuss suitability for GCSE options as well as progress in general.

 Option choices must be submitted online.
-Details of how to do this will be sent out separately Choose your options by selecting one subject in each block, plus a language and PE option.
+Details of how to do this will be sent out separately.
+Choose your options by selecting one subject in each block, plus a language and PE option.

 A paper version of the form is included on the back page of this booklet for your reference only.

-ALL OPTION FORMS SHOULD BE SUBMITTED ONLINE BY TUESDAY 3rd MARCH 2020 Then what?
+ALL OPTION FORMS SHOULD BE SUBMITTED ONLINE BY TUESDAY 2nd MARCH 2021

+Then what?

 No news is good news.
 When the forms are submitted, the school will then start to process them.
 Our aim is to give you the subject choices you want.
 Please do not keep asking your teachers or Head of Year about your choices as this can be a very slow process, and it will take some time before we are able to confirm your options.
 Where possible, we will try to ensure that every student receives her first choices.
 However, on very rare occasions this may not be possible.
 For example, if a group size is too small, it will not run and students and parents will be informed.
 If a group is too big, a ballot will be drawn to ensure group sizes do not exceed 30.
 If this situation occurs then all students and parents concerned will be informed.

-Options Timeline

-2020

-Thursday 16th January - 6.30pm - 8.30pm Options Information Evening

-Thursday 6th February - 4.15pm - 6.45pm Year 9 Parents' Consultation Evening

-Friday 7th February - Periods 1-4

-GCSE Options Taster Day

-Monday 10th February - Friday 28th February Student options interview with Senior Leadership Team

-By Tuesday 3rd March All option forms submitted online

-April

-Students/Parents contacted in the event of 4th choice being necessary

-Year 10 options form 2020-2022

-Name :